JoselleAstrid/smgalaxy-docs/addresses/smg1/spin_related.md

 The following memory values are involved:

-**Wiimote shake downtime 1**: Start + 0x9E9BF2 (2 byte integer)
+**Wiimote shake downtime/main**: Start + 0x9E9BF2 (2 byte integer)

-**Wiimote shake downtime 2**: Start + 0x9E9C06 (2 byte integer)
+**Wiimote shake downtime/water spins**: Start + 0x9E9C06 (2 byte integer)

   * Both downtimes count up 1 per frame in the absence of Wiimote shakes.
   * Both go to 0 when you do a Wiimote shake, then resume counting up some frames afterward.
   * The shake sensitivity is a little different between the two downtime values.
 The details of the sensitivity difference are unknown; all we know is that the two downtimes often reset to 0 on different frames, and resume counting on different frames.
   * Active even at times when you couldn't normally spin, such as during the penguin race "3 2 1" and during a ground pound.

-**Wiimote continuous shake time 1**: Start + 0x9E9BEE (2 byte integer)
+**Wiimote continuous shake time/main**: Start + 0x9E9BEE (2 byte integer)

-**Wiimote continuous shake time 2**: Start + 0x9E9C02 (2 byte integer)
+**Wiimote continuous shake time/water spins**: Start + 0x9E9C02 (2 byte integer)

   * Both times are 0 in the absence of Wiimote shakes.
   * Both start counting up 1 per frame when a Wiimote shake happens.
-  * Continuous shake time 1 resets to 0 when downtime 1 reaches 7.
+  * Continuous shake time/main resets to 0 when downtime/main reaches 7.
-  * Continuous shake time 2 resets to 0 when downtime 2 reaches 9.
+  * Continuous shake time/water spins resets to 0 when downtime/water spins reaches 9.
   * In water, if there is no spin cooldown, suppression, or active water spin timer, a spin happens when:
-    * Continuous shake time 1's value is 2, OR
+    * Continuous shake time/main is 2, OR
-    * Continuous shake time 2's value is 31, 46, 61, 76, etc. (intervals of 15 frames).
+    * Continuous shake time/water spins is 31, 46, 61, 76, etc. (intervals of 15 frames).
   * Active even at times when you couldn't normally spin.

 **Wiimote water spin filter**: refPointer + 0x27F0 (1 byte integer)

   * In water: If you keep shaking the Wiimote, is 1 once every 15 frames, and 0 on other frames.
 0 in the absence of Wiimote shaking.
-    * The frames when this is 1 are the same frames when continuous shake time 2 is 31, 46, 61, 76, etc. So, 1 frames are the only frames when water spins can happen.
+    * The frames when this is 1 are the same frames when Continuous shake time/water spins is 31, 46, 61, 76, etc. So, 1 frames are the only frames when water spins can happen.
-  * On ground and in midair: Behaves the same as Wiimote shake bit 1.
+  * On ground and in midair: Behaves the same as Wiimote shake bit/main.

 **Water spin timer**: refPointer + 0x6A4D (1 byte integer)